sabeegrewal/quantum-info-supremacy/README.md

 This repository contains the code accompanying the paper
 **“Demonstrating an unconditional separation between quantum and classical information resources.”**

+The data used for this project can be found in [quantum-info-supremacy-data](https://github.com/sabeegrewal/quantum-info-supremacy-data/).

 Install requirements:
 `pip install -r requirements.txt`